 21.3.20 PHY receive procedure

 After the PHY-CCA.indication(BUSY, channel-list) primitive is issued, the PHY entity shall begin receiving the training symbols and searching for L-SIG in order to set the maximum duration of the data stream.
-If the check of the L-SIG parity bit is not valid or the RATE field is an undefined value(#18), a PHY-RXSTART.indication primitive is not issued, and instead the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive.
+If the check of the L-SIG parity bit is not valid or the RATE field is an undefined value(#18), neither a PHY-RXEARLYSIG.indication nor a PHY-RXSTART.indication primitive is issued, and instead the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive.

+If a valid L-SIG parity bit is indicated, the RATE field indicates 6 Mbps, the L-SIG field indicates at least six OFDM symbols after the L-SIG field, and the first OFDM symbol after the L-LTF field is using BPSK modulation, then the PHY entity shall issue a PHY-RXEARLYSIG.indication primitive.

 If a valid L-SIG parity bit is indicated,(#18) the RATE field indicates 6 Mbps, the L-SIG field indicates at least seven OFDM symbols after the L-LTF field, the first two OFDM symbols after the L-LTF field are using BPSK modulation, and the third OFDM symbol after the L-LTF field is using QBPSK modulation, then the VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) primitive for the predicted duration of the transmitted PPDU, as defined by RXTIME in Equation (21-105), for all supported modes, unsupported modes, Reserved VHT-SIG-A Indication, invalid VHT-SIG-A CRC and invalid L-SIG Length field value.
 The L-SIG Length field value of a VHT PPDU is invalid if it is not divisible by 3.
 Reserved VHT-SIG-A Indication is defined as a VHT-SIG-A with Reserved bits equal to 0 or MU[u] NSTS fields (u = 0, 1, 2, 3) set to 5-7 or Short GI field set to 0 and Short GI NSYM Disambiguation field set to 1, or a combination of VHT-MCS and NSTS not included in 21.5 (Parameters for VHT-MCSs) or any other VHT-SIG-A field bit combinations that do not correspond to modes of PHY operation defined in Clause 21 (Very high throughput (VHT) PHY specification).
 If the VHT-SIG-A indicates an unsupported mode, the PHY shall issue a PHY-RXEND.indication(UnsupportedRate) primitive.
 If the VHT-SIG-A indicates an invalid CRC or Reserved VHT-SIG-A Indication or if the L-SIG Length field is invalid, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive.